-I work with a lot of DIYers who come to me due to being unsure if what they have in place is “good enough”.
+I work with many DIYers who come to me due to being unsure if what they have in place is “good enough.”
 As you know, good enough can be subjective.
 Depending on what your goals are.
 Subscribers, contacts, orders?

 So depending on the goals of the website, what we need to have in place will differ.
-But there are a few things that we can have in place that will clearly help any website to reach whatever their goals may be.
+But there are a few things that we can have in place that will help any website to reach whatever its goals may be.

-This post covers some of the things I see quite regularly that site owners can improve upon.
+This post covers some of the things I see pretty regularly that site owners can improve upon.
 Not the technical or design stuff you read about elsewhere.
-The little things that are overlooked, not necessarily intentionally, many times just because we are not outside looking in.
+The little things that are overlooked, not necessarily intentionally, often because we are not outside looking in.

 The Big Picture

-One thing I see that most overlook is that we need to make sure we are thinking beyond just what we want.
+I see that most overlook that we need to make sure we are thinking beyond just what we want.
 What you want may not be what your site visitors or target market need or are looking for.

-This is where the big picture comes in.
-Here are some questions for you to consider as you make determinations for your site's brand, structure, functionality, content, visuals and terminology.
+Now, let's talk about the big picture.
+Here are some topics to consider as you determine your site's brand, structure, functionality, content, visuals, and terminology.

-Are you putting yourself on full full display?
-As of the writing of this post there are 1.74 billion websites on the Internet.
+Are you putting yourself on full display?
+As of the writing of this post, there are 1,295,973,827 websites on the Internet.
 And there is only one you.

-People prefer to do business with those they, know, like and can relate to.
-Use “you” to your advantage by reflecting your personality and style in everything to do with your online presence.
+People prefer to do business with those they know, like, and can relate to.
+So use “you” to your advantage by reflecting your personality and style in everything to do with your online presence.

-Have you investigated what terminology is important to talking to (not at) site visitors?
+Have you investigated what terminology is essential to talk to (not at) site visitors?
 Do you even know what those are?

-These sets of terms are generally two unique and different sets of terms and phrases.
+These sets of terms are generally two unique and different sets of words and phrases.
 And will produce different results.
 For example, industry terms and jargon rarely connect to someone unfamiliar with them.